 Another challenge with growing businesses is the use of personal devices by employees for company purposes.
 While large enterprises enjoy the financial ability to provide employees with laptops and mobile devices, employees in smaller companies may rely on their own devices – leaving smaller businesses to adopt a bring-your-own-device (BYOD) strategy to protect their data.
 This need has driven Microsoft to include device management and security within the Microsoft 365 Business offering.

-The rest of this article will cover the main differences between the Microsoft 365 Business and the E3 plan, to enable you access which the best solution is for you.
+The rest of this article will cover the main differences, features and costs between the Microsoft 365 Business and the E3 plan for Australian businesses.
+Our goal is to help you choose the best solution

 What does Microsoft 365 Business include?